Author Instructions

 Materials and Methods

-The description of the methods should be brief, but it must include sufficient details to allow the experiments to be repeated.
-The sources of unusual chemicals, animals, microbial strains or equipment should be described, and the location (city, state, country) of the company should be provided in parentheses when it appears for the first time.
+You may provide the information about the materials and methods either in tables (e.g., the STAR Methods developed by Cell Press) or in text form.
+When using text, the description should be brief while including sufficient details to allow for experimental replication.
+The sources of unusual chemicals, animals, microbial strains or equipment should be described, and the name of the company should be provided in parentheses.
+It is preferable to provide the city, state/province, and country of the company, particularly when the company may not be easily accessible worldwide: e.g., (Takara Bio Inc., Kusatsu, Japan), (Nippon Gene, Tokyo, Japan).
 If hazardous materials or dangerous procedures are used in the experiments and the precautions related to their handling are not widely recognized, it is recommended that the authors provide the necessary details.

 Results